SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 be detected by the integrator, for example to force stepping to times of discontinuities.
-The latter allow modeling of events that have an effect on the state, where the first entry in the `Pair` is a vector of equations describing event conditions, and the second vector of equations describe the effect on the state.
+The latter allow modeling of events that have an effect on the state, where the first entry in the `Pair` is a vector of equations describing event conditions, and the second vector of equations describes the effect on the state.
 Each affect equation must be of the form
 ```julia
 single_state_variable ~ expression_involving_any_variables_or_parameters